UPDATE: January 17, 2017

 As the trailer tells it, “Sully” goes beyond the flight 1549 accident itself.
 This is the proverbial “untold story” of everything that happened afterward, and how Sullenberger, the man, endured it.
 It explores some of the skepticism and second-guessing that dogged the investigation.
 Did Sullenberger and Skiles do the right thing by aiming for the Hudson?
 Is it true they could have, or should have, made a U-turn and glided back to La Guardia?
 Is it true that one of the plane’s engines was still functioning?

 Sure, all of that is interesting stuff.
 To a point.
 Forgive me, but of all the harrowing things that have happened to planes, pilots, and their passengers over the years, this is the best the movie-makers could come up with?
 Why don’t we have a John Testrake movie?
 Why don’t we have a Bernard Dhellemme movie?
 Who, you ask?
-Here, take an hour out of your life and watch this documentary.
+John Testrake was the captain of TWA flight 847.
+In 1985, he and his passengers were hijacked by Hezbollah militants, forced to fly back and forth between Algeria and Beirut, then held captive for two weeks.
+Captain Dhellemme, like John Testrake before him, was also the central character of one of the most riveting hijackings of all time.

 Or, how about about Donald Cameron and Claude Ouimet, the pilots of Air Canada flight 797, who managed — barely — to get their burning jet onto the runway in Cincinnati in 1987.
 It took so much effort to fly the plane that they passed out from exhaustion after touchdown.